commit-panda/SandraManyarkiy/README.md

 - 👋 Hi, I’m @SandraManyarkiy
 - 👀 I’m interested in game development
+- HTML, CSS, Java, C# done and dusted
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Node.js
-- C# and .NET next
+- Python next
 - //💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @manya_101 on Twitter🦄